 Based on my own experience, I tend to overestimate my current situation.
 In my head, I picture that things are not as bad as they seem, and will work out in the end.
 What I have learned is that I need to be honest with myself when determining where I am.
 You may need help determining where you are.
 Friends, family, and colleagues can provide perspective.
 When in doubt, ask you heavenly father for help in determining where you are.
 He sees all and may open your eyes to see a bigger picture than what is right in front of you.

-2. Seek guidance from others – after you determine where you are, next you should think about what you will do next to change your approach.
+After you determine where you are, next you should think about what you will do next to change your approach.
 When I was younger I tended to try and figure out most things myself.
 A stupid mistake that really limited my options.
 Nowadays, I am a big fan of getting help from others.
 I have learned over the years that I do not know much.
 Others possess wisdom, knowledge, and experience that can benefit me.
 Why not take advantage of their life lessons.
 Don’t be afraid to talk with your friends, family, and mentors about your situation.
 They may have dealt with what you are going through, and have ideas for a better approach.
 In addition to seeking guidance from people you know, you can also learn a lot from experts.
 The number of resources available to you from experts in all fields is staggering.
 You can read books, watch videos, listen to podcasts, and research on the internet.
 Remember everything you find on the internet may not be true, or helpful, but there is plenty of great content available to you.
 Take advantage of all these resources when trying to figure out how to change your approach.

-In the last blog post I mentioned that my approach to running was not working.
+In the last blog post, I mentioned that my approach to running was not working.
 I trained hard, probably too hard, to maintain the same pace and race times as I got older.
 But, it came at a price.
 My body suffered.
 I experienced multiple injuries and did not feel well almost every morning.
 Just getting out of bed was a painful event.
 Something needed to change.
 I spoke with several of my friends who also run, and they noticed the same thing.
 They were experiencing more pain and suffering than normal.
 I listen to a podcast called Fitness over 40.
 During one broadcast the guest was two college professors who created a training plan for runners to keep running into their later years.
 I read their book, and it really opened my eyes.
 The research they conducted shows that too much running is bad for you, and results in injuries.
 Duh – exactly what I was doing to my body.
 The book contained the training plan, that I implemented earlier this year, and I can already tell the difference.
 I feel better physically, and have a much better approach than the one I was using the past decade of my life.
 I can only imagine how much damage I would have done to my body if I kept to my old approach.
 I am avoiding all that pain in misery because I was smart enough to seek the guidance from others.
 BTW – I let all my friends know about the book.
 It is shown below.

-3. Craft your plan – the last step in changing your approach is to craft your plan.
+The last step in changing your approach is to craft your plan.
 Don’t spend too much time thinking about what changes you are going to make.
 Go ahead and craft your plan with all the details you will need for success.
 I am a big fan of actually writing down your plan.
 Writing it down forces you to really think through the details.
 I tend to get more clarity when I commit my plans to paper.
 In fact, I write down my goals for each year.
 Last year, I read Michael Hyatt’s book Living Forward.
 Michael recommends that you create a life plan, and offers other life planning tools that I used for the first time this year.
 The tools really helped me craft my plan for the year.
 I highly recommend both the book and tools to others.
 It is one thing to craft a plan for a new approach- that is the easy part.
 It is another thing to implement the new approach.
 Next week I will cover that topic.